shanth1/https-gateway/README.md

 ---

-## 🚀 Primary Use Case: Deploying a Project with Frontend and Backend
+## 🚀 Primary Use Case

+> Deploying a Project with Frontend and Backend

 Let's imagine we have a standard web project consisting of two Docker services: